chipwillman/VendAPI.Net/README.md

 The RegisterSale Controller looks for products that have been purchased of type "food".
 When found, it will print the food order to the configured kitchen printer.

-The CashRegister Controller looks for new register sale payments and with send the draw kick command to the printer.
+The CashRegister Controller looks for new register sale payments and with a payment type of cash send the draw kick command to the printer.
 This allows automatic opening of the Cash Drawer in environments where receipts are not used such as the hospitality industry, ie. pubs and bars.

 To setup a remote printer, you will need to forward a webhook post from VendHQ to a windows computer where the printer is installed.

 To setup the draw kick, you will need to install a google chrome extension that makes a web posts to your POS terminal.

-#Pre-requisites
+####Pre-requisites
 * POS Printer Driver
 	+ Use CD From POS vendor
 * IIS installed